In an astonishing first for Roma and Traveller people, a Romani artist is representing a national pavilion at the Venice Biennale 2022. Małgorzata...

 Unfortunately, she missed out on many opportunities due to racial discrimination, something she always fought against, while continuing to work on her craft.
 She focused on busts depicting the everyday, working-class African Americans, not in the primitive and fetishized way that was the norm at the time, but in a humane and realistic manner.
 Passing away in New York City at the age of 70, she left behind her a long legacy for both the African American community and the arts.

-Gertrude Abercrombie (1909-1977) was a surrealist American painter.
+Gertrude Abercrombie (1909-1977) was a one of the modern women artists from American Surrealist movement.
 She studied figure drawing and, at age 23, began to focus exclusively on art.

 After that, Agar started working on her art.
 She joined the famed London Group and experimented with different types of materials and techniques.
 Examples of her experimentation include the found object, collage and object photography, all of which were radical at the time.
 Her success, however, was unequivocal – she even held 16 solo exhibitions during her lifetime.
 She died in London at the age of 91.

-María Izquierdo (1902-1955) was a Mexican painter and a student of Diego Rivera.
+María Izquierdo (1902-1955) was a Mexican modern woman artist, a painter and a student of Diego Rivera.
 She dedicated her life to creating works of art that proudly depicted her “mexicanidad” (Mexican identity).

 Izquierdo liked merging different issues together in her canvases; traditional gender roles/values, nationalism and identity clashed in her works.
 This set them apart, both in subject matter and in technique.
 Her art is most renowned for her inventive depictions of national pride intertwined with religion.
 She always used colors that were bright and contrasting, just like the themes in her art were.
 She died in Mexico City at the age of 53.